Table of Contents

 Viceroy Lord Irwin tried to convince Congress to participate in the second round table congress.
 Gandhi and Irwin came to an arrangement in which the government promised to free all political prisoners who weren’t accused of using violence, and Congress promised to put an end to the civil disobedience movement.

-Vallabhbhai Patel presided over the Karachi session in 1931, where it was determined that the congress will take part in the second round table congress.
+Vallabhbhai Patel presided over the Karachi session in 1931, where it was determined that the congress would take part in the second round table congress.
 Gandhi was the delegate for the September 1931 session.

-Why was salt chosen by Gandhiji as a weapon?
+Why was Salt chosen by Gandhiji as a Weapon?

 Because salt was considered to be a basic right of every Indian, it was chosen to represent the beginning of the civil disobedience movement.
 Gandhi once famously said, “There is no other product besides water that the government can tax in order to feed the millions of people who are starving, as well as the sick, the injured, and the totally defenceless.
 It is the cruellest poll tax that man has ever devised.”